Seneca-ICTOER/OPS345v2/docs/Labs/lab8.md

 We _could_ add the DB connector info to _wp-config.php_ manually before we upload the source code, but there's a much better way.

 We use **environment variables** to allow us to put all the info in the Elastic Beanstalk application wizard directly.
 That way, every time the application restarts and reloads from the source code zip, it'll then read our saved connector information from AWS itself.
-Read below for details and steps.

 **Note:** All other information, like the Wordpress website name, users, theme settings, blog posts, etc., are saved in the actual database you created in RDS.
 This database does not get reset when the Elastic Beanstalk application restarts, so your actual blog data will remain intact.